Southern Utah Fall Colors

 - Post-processing instruction is included throughout the workshop to improve your skills in Photoshop and Lightroom.

 - We provide the transportation during the workshop so you don't have to worry about the rough roads.

 - Includes a final group dinner at one of the nicest restaurants in town to celebrate this novel experience and the new friends we have made.

 In order to give our clients the best possible photography experience, we keep the itinerary flexible to account for autumn color, weather conditions, and group interest.
 The workshop dates coincide with peak fall color in places like Capitol Reef, Escalante, and East Zion.
 However, fall color can be a fickle thing and it sometimes comes earlier or later than predicted.
 We reserve the right to change the itinerary and shooting locations accordingly.

 The trip will begin and end in Kanab, UT.
-We will be offering transportation to workshop participants but you also have the option to follow us and drive your own vehicle.
-Most of the roads we will be driving are suitable for passenger cars.
-If we venture off-road, we’ll just have you jump in our 4WD rig.
-If you do decide to ride with us, just make sure you don’t pack too many things since cargo space is limited.
+We will provide transportation to workshop participants but you also have the option to follow us and drive your own vehicle.
+The roads we will be driving between Kanab, Escalante, and Capitol Reef are suitable for passenger cars.
+We will ride together in our 4WD trucks whenever we venture off-road.
+If you do decide to ride with us between Kanab, Escalante, and Capitol Reef, just make sure you don’t pack too many things since cargo space is limited.

-We aren’t planning any difficult hikes on this workshop, but we may have some days where we’ll hike up to 6-miles.
+We aren’t planning any difficult hikes on this workshop, but we may have some days where we’ll hike up to 6-miles over easy terrain.
 All participants should be in good physical condition to be able to hike with their camera gear.
 Make sure you bring cold weather clothing in case we get some nippy mornings in the high country.

 Drones are prohibited in the National Parks, although there are some areas outside of the parks they can be flown.
 You are welcome to bring a drone, but please be cognizant of other workshop participants and their enjoyment.